 He has a Master’s degree in Design and Multimedia Production from the University La Salle in Barcelona and graduated with honours in Foreign Languages and Literature at the Catholic University in Brescia.
 He has worked as a freelance translator since 1997.
 After four years in a corporation specialising in technical documentation and a few periods in translation companies of different size, he set up Qabiria in 2008.
 Since then he offers consulting and training services to translators and LSPs, while continuing his career as a technical translator from Spanish, English and German to Italian.
 In the last years he spoke at several conferences (ProZ, Translation Forum Russia, Com&Tec, TeTra3) and worked together with universities, training centres and industry associations in Italy and Spain.
 In 2012 he published, with Sergio Alasia, Guida completa a OmegaT - Tecniche, trucchi e consigli per traduttori e project manager, the first manual about OmegaT, the well-known open-source computer-assisted tool.

-After graduating with distinction at the School for Interpreters and Translators (SSLMIT) of Trieste, she attended a postgraduate course in Literary translation at the Agenzia Tuttoeuropa in Turin.
-She works as a freelance since 2011, translating from English, Spanish and Arabic into Italian.
-She has lived for a few months in Damascus, Syria, in 2010 and in Rabat, Morocco, in 2013, to improve her knowledge of the local language.
-Advanced user of CAT tools like OmegaT and Wordfast and of several online translation tools, she has localized part of important e-commerce websites and international start-ups.
-As literary translator, she translated from English into Italian the following books Tunisia, la via pacifica all’indipendenza, by Kenneth J. Perkins and 50 macchine che hanno cambiato il corso della storia, by Eric Chaline, and collaborated in the translation of Etiopi, una storia, by Richard Pankhurst.
-Among her other works, she proofread the Italian books Facoltà di Scelta, by A. Ichino and D. Terlizzese, and Il paese del male, by D. Quirico e P. Piccinin da Prata.
+After graduating with honours from the School for Interpreters and Translators (SSLMIT) of Trieste, she attended a postgraduate course in Literary translation at the Agenzia TuttoEUROPA in Turin.
+She started working as a freelancer in 2011, translating from English, Spanish, and Arabic into Italian.
+In 2010, she lived for a few months in Damascus, Syria and also in 2012 in Rabat, Morocco in order to improve her knowledge of the local language.
+In 2018 she moved to New Zealand.
+As an advanced user of CAT tools such as OmegaT, SDL Trados Studio, memoQ and several online translation tools, she has localized parts of important e-commerce and international start-ups websites.
+As a literary translator, she has translated several books from English into Italian, including Leonard Cohen on Leonard Cohen (Il modo di dire addio) by Leonard Cohen, The Impossible Exile (L’esilio impossibile) by George Prochnik, Expensive People (I ricchi) by Joyce Carol Oates, Led Zeppelin by Led Zeppelin and 50 Machines that Changed the Course of History (50 macchine che hanno cambiato il corso della storia) by Eric Chaline.

 Translator, localizer, subtitler.